gamcil/fungiphy/README.md

 This will open the ETE3 interactive tree browser for further manipulation.
 Magically, all our species information (including superscript Ts to indicate ex-type strains) have been filled in via the database (see top of page).
+Also note that support values of 100 or 1.0 are shortened to asterisks (\*).

 We can also load in trees generated using e.g. raxml-ng
 ```python3